Academic Counseling and Advising

 - Class Search Schedule - Learn how to use the class search to build your schedule for enrollment each semester.

 - Course Delivery Methods - Learn which course delivery methods – such as classroom, online, hybrid, self-paced or TV – work best for you and your learning style.

 - Credit Course Catalog - Review your degree and certificate options, including course descriptions and prerequisites, by using the credit course catalog.

-- Transfer Process - Learn what basic or general education (gen ed) courses are needed for your transfer process.
+- Transfer Process - Learn what general education (gen ed) courses are needed for your transfer process.

 Concerns about Classes and Grades

 If you have trouble with your classes and grades or are on probation or suspension, we would like to help you.
 Our academic counselors can help you make the most informed decisions.
 Some of the tools that we have available to help you with your academic concerns include: